 Gin is not bound by constraints like season or weather, but given its refreshing character, it is often reserved for warm-weather sipping.
 As a result, many gin drinks like the French 75 receive the same treatment, shelved during fall and winter as people make room for hot cocktails and hearty whiskey favorites like the Manhattan.
 There is a simple solution to this quandary: Expand your horizons and recognize gin’s year-round potential.
 However, if you want to nudge a refined classic like the French 75 into an autumnal direction, that can be arranged.

 The French Harvest was created by Denver-based writer Linnea Covington.
 It’s a fall-appropriate take on the French 75 (gin, lemon, sugar, Champagne) that features Nolet’s silver dry gin, simple syrup and lemon juice, but skips the Champagne.
-Instead, it finds bubbles via sparkling cider, giving the cocktail a welcome apple kick that you can appreciate during the holidays and colder months.
+Instead, it finds bubbles by way of sparkling cider, giving the cocktail a welcome apple kick that you can appreciate during the holidays and colder months.

-Add the gin, simple syrup and lemon juice into a shaker with ice and shake vigorously until well-chilled.
+Add the gin, lemon juice and simple syrup into a shaker with ice and shake until well-chilled.

 Strain into a Champagne flute.